DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/selection.md

 # React Grid Row Selection

-The Grid component support selecting/deselecting rows programmatically or via the UI.
-It seamlessly integrates with paging, sorting, filtering and grouping.
+The Grid component supports selecting/deselecting rows programmatically or via the UI.
+It seamlessly integrates with paging, sorting, filtering, and grouping.

 ## Related Plugins